iMaGd/SysOps-Reference/linux/vim.md

 ### Command Mode (`ESC`)

-You can enter the command mode by pressing the `ESC` key.
-Then you can run the following commands.
+When you open a file in vim you are in command mode.
+However, you can enter the command mode by pressing the `ESC` key and use the following common commands.

 ```bash
 # Exiting Vim